Rod price in Nepal 2026

 What Drives Rod Prices in Nepal?

 Ever wonder why you checked the price last month and it's different today?
-Here are the main forces at play:
+Here are the main forces at play behind fluctuations in rod price in Nepal.

-Seasonal Demand Construction picks up significantly in Nepal between October and May (after the monsoon).
+Construction picks up significantly in Nepal between October and May (after the monsoon).
 This increased demand pushes prices upward.
-If you can plan your procurement during the monsoon off-season, you may snag better rates.
+If you can plan your procurement during the monsoon off-season, you may snag better rates and potentially reduce your overall rod price in Nepal.

-Global Market Trends As of early 2026, global TMT bar prices are expected to remain moderately stable, though fluctuations in iron ore prices and shifting trade policies continue to create uncertainty.
-The construction boom across developing nations Nepal included is keeping demand high.
+As of early 2026, global TMT bar prices are expected to remain moderately stable, though fluctuations in iron ore prices and shifting trade policies continue to create uncertainty.
+The construction boom across developing nations Nepal included is keeping demand high, which continues to impact rod price in Nepal.

 Tips for Buying Iron Rods in Nepal